Old Dutch Church (Kingston, New York): 21st century

-The church today
+Today

 The church and its congregation are "committed to providing worship, education, evangelism, social action, and fellowship", according to their mission statement.
 It professes its faith thus:

 We acknowledge the Holy Scriptures of the Old and New Testaments to be our rule in faith and practice; we celebrate the Sacraments of Holy Baptism and Communion as living sign and seal of Christ's presence among us.
 We confess our faith using the Apostle's Creed, the Nicene Creed and the Heidelberg Catechism.

 It holds regular Sunday services, Sunday School, confirmation classes, Sunday adult discussion programs and a "Souper Thursday" program that complements homemade soup with spiritual discussion.
 There is a women's ministry and men's club.
 The church also publishes a monthly newsletter, Steeple Chimes.

 There are several groups affiliated with the church.
 The Friends of Old Dutch is a non-profit that raises money for the continued maintenance and preservation of the church building.
 Two musical groups, the Kingston Community Singers and Mendelssohn Club of Kingston, rehearse and perform at the church.